CFCommunity-net/buddypress-group-restrictions/README.md

-# BuddyPress Group Restriction (PLANNED DEVELOPMENT)
+# BuddyPress Group Restriction

-This plugin allows you to prevent group access to a group based on xProfile field selection or Member Type (BP 2.2+).
+This plugin allows you to prevent group access to a group based on Member Type (introduced in BP 2.2+).

 Instructions coming soon.